-- Colleagues!
+- Comrades!
 Have you ever wondered...

 - How things really work?

 - What's going on behind the scenes?

 - Why interactions occur in the way they do?

 - Where it all comes from?

 - Today we answer all some a few questions

 - Including some you didn't know you had

-- To be covered

 - How particle physics gets done

 - How collaborations work

 - The machinery of particle physics

 - The UK field

 - Your career

 - Q&A